vankatadam/code-rabbit-ai-test/README.md

 1. Pretty slow, even for small PRs.
 Added only like 30 Lines of code and it took 5 Minutes to process.
 Probably the Free Trial is limited, so hopefully not so slow with Pro Subscribtion
 2. Pretty neat atleast on simple stuff: https://github.com/vankatadam/code-rabbit-ai-test/pull/1
 3. Can generate PRs on its own like this one: https://github.com/vankatadam/code-rabbit-ai-test/pull/2
+4. I got 3 App Notifications on the generated PR, which is a bit annoying